scripting/feeder/docs/templates.md

 # Templates

-The basic function of feeder is to provide an HTTP interface to the reallysimple package, so you can access its functionality from a browser-based app without having to run a server.
+The basic function of <a href="https://github.com/scripting/feeder">feeder</a> is to provide an HTTP interface to the <a href="https://github.com/scripting/reallysimple">reallysimple</a> package, so you can access its functionality from a browser-based app without having to run a server.

 You an also run the contents of a reallysimple query through a template, which is just a web page, which has the result of the query as a local object you can use JavaScript to render.